GIALaboratory/gialaboratory.github.io/report-results/docs/index.md

 #### Quota Buckets

-Each purchase of lookups added to your API plan will create a new "quota bucket".
-You may now query all quota buckets for the initial amount of lookups, the number remaining, and the expiration date of the bucket.
+Each purchase of lookups in your API plan will create a new "quota bucket".
+You may query all quota buckets for the initial allocation, the lookups remaining, and the expiration date of the bucket.

 ```graphql
 {